asmagill/mjolnir_asm/modules/README.md

     mjolnir.hotkey                  0.2-1       0.3-1       outdated
     mjolnir.lb.spotify                          0.1-1       available

-See `mjolnir-tool help` for more examples.
+See `mjolnir-tool help` and `mjolnir-tool examples` for more examples.

 ### Notes
 This module does require `mjolnir._asm.compat_51`.